Librarian Support in Dallas ISD | engage2learn

-During the last year, it’s been easy for all of us to rattle off all of the negative things that have impacted our schools as a result of COVID-19.
-In some communities we’ve lost beloved educators, and in others we’ve lost time learning in classrooms and precious memories such as graduations or attending the senior prom.
+It's easy to rattle off all of the negative things that have impacted our schools as a result of COVID-19.
+In some communities we’ve lost beloved educators, and in others we’ve lost time in the classroom and precious memories, such as graduations or attending prom.

 In all of this, it’s easy to focus on all that COVID-19 has taken from us, but in every struggle, if you look hard enough, there are blessings.
 I would like us to focus just for a minute on the unintended consequences of COVID-19 that gave us permission to think differently, and how we are better because of it.

-When I first began teaching, I was given a good piece of advice to get to know the school secretary and custodial staff well because they run the place.
-While that advice is true, I would also include the school librarian because they are truly the heartbeat of the campus.
-In 2017, Dallas ISD leadership began to consider how to reimagine the role of the librarian, knowing how important they are as the pulse of the campus community.
+When I first began teaching, I was given a good piece of advice: Get to know the school secretary and custodial staff well because they run the place.
+While that advice is true, I've since learned to also include the school librarian, as they are truly the heartbeat of a school.
+In 2017, leadership across the Dallas Independent School District (ISD) began to consider how to reimagine the role of the librarian, knowing how important they are in a school community.
 To do this, they posed this question:

 What if we coached and supported librarians in creating and implementing innovative programs that align to, extend, and enhance what was happening in the classroom?